 How Can I Spray Aerosol Duster Upside-Down Without Generating Frost?

 Because of how the valving of aerosol dusters, or “canned air”, are engineered, they generally can only be sprayed right-side-up or, at most, a 45º angle.
-Under high pressure, the propellant is mostly liquid, with the empty part of the call filled with vapor.
+Under high pressure, the propellant is mostly liquid, with the empty part of the can filled with vapor.
 When you spray an aerosol duster, the vapors of the propellant are expelled.
-As you rotate the can, the liquid starts to spray out and at a very low temperature (as low as -60ºF / -15.5ºC).
+As you rotate the can, the liquid starts to spray out and at a very low temperature (as low as -60ºF / -51.5ºC).
 In some cases, such an extreme temperature swing can damage sensitive components or draw in moisture where you don’t want it.

 Chemtronics offers Ultrajet® All-Way Duster, which is specifically designed to spray only gas as you rotate the can.
 It also sprays with a very high force to dislodge stubborn contamination.